All Episodes

 You know, we had a discussion yesterday on this program about work and bosses.

-And this led to a you know uh ongoing discussion about work now, everybody has rotten bosses and and this is something you have to put up with, blah, blah, blah.
+Everybody has rotten bosses and is just something you have to put up with, blah, blah, blah.

 What would you do?

-I mean, put yourself in the position of a boss.
+Let me put yourself in the position of a boss.

-And on a Friday during the Christmas season, an employee approaches you and says, Could I have Monday off to do Christmas shopping?
+And on a Friday during the Christmas season, an employee approaches you and says, could I have Monday off to do Christmas shopping?

 I have a late start.